This article was updated on 01/18/19. Happy National Winnie the Pooh Day!

 Finally, use the safe haven of your garage to make sure your car is properly maintained.
 First, check the air in your tires, to make sure they are inflated properly.

 Why not change out the air and oil filters yourself rather than hitting the local Jiffy Lube?
-Maintaining clean filters will actually increase the fuel efficiency of your car.
+Maintaining clean filters will actually increase the fuel efficiency and life of your car.

 Both are easy tasks, and will actually make saving money on car insurance a bit simpler as well.
-After all, the longer you can keep your car on the road, the longer you wont need a new car and a more expensive policy.
+After all, the longer you can keep your car on the road, the longer you wont need a new car and a more expensive full coverage insurance policy.